 A couple of years ago it was on Saturday, November 30.
 Last year the live in-person festival was cancelled due to COVID, although the area was still wonderfully decorated and great to explore.

 The Shipyards and Lower Lonsdale District will be lit up with Christmas lights again in 2021.
 The Shipyards Festival will also likely be happening, but with dates and other details to be confirmed.

 See our article about the Shipyards Christmas Festival to learn more.

 Dundarave Festival of Lights

-Last year the special Saturday events took place on November 30th and December 7, 14 & 21.
-In 2020 the festival just features the Forest of Miracles Christmas tree displays.
-No live events are happening because of COVID-19.
+Last year the festival just featured the Forest of Miracles Christmas tree displays.
+No live events took place because of COVID-19.

 Click Dundarave Festival of Lights for more information.

 At Grouse Mountain there is the Peak of Christmas which includes outdoor skating and more.
 Most years there are also sleigh rides, gingerbread house displays and holiday movies (although not in 2020 due to COVID-19).
 And that’s not including all the great skiing, snowboarding and snowshoeing that take place up on Grouse Mountain all winter long (at least in years when there’s good snow).